dropseed/pullapprove-enterprise/deploy/docs/faqs.md

 # You can also use repository.full_name, but may not need to if you only have a single organization
 webhook_expression_blocklist = [
   "'context' in body and not body.repository.full_name.startswith('myorg/terraform-')" ]

+# The blocklist is a list, so you can write multiple expressions and
+# ANY match will block the webhook
+webhook_expression_blocklist = [
+  "'context' in body and body.repository.name != 'allowedrepo1'",
+  "'context' in body and body.repository.name != 'allowedrepo2'",
+]
 ```